caleorourke/skim/index.md

 # Useful Resources

-__Nonspecific information written during development that might be useful to some but not everyone.__
+Below is nonspecific information written during development that might be useful to some, but not everyone.

 ## DOM Elements

 As an optional feature, you can render the `#github-version` DOM element that we embedded within JavaScript.
 This element will pull in the tag/version number for the last pegged release.
 To enable or disable this option, check out the [Options](#options) section.

-## Handlers

-{{site.github.title}} initializes event handlers whenever the DOM is fully loaded.
-It also has controls for animating scroll events and a built-in handler to process callbacks for fetching JSON data from GitHub.

 ## Metadata